G-Core/product-documentation/documentation/reseller-support/cdn-section-overview.md

 published: true
 order: 25
 toc:
-    --1--Clients: "clients"
+    --1--Customers: "customers"
     --1--CDN resources: "cdn-resources"
     --1--Activity logs: "activity-logs"
     --1--Origin groups: "origin-groups"
-pageTitle: Understanding Client, Resource, and Activity Information | Gcore
+pageTitle: Understanding Customer, Resource, and Activity Information | Gcore
-pageDescription: Explore our guide to CDN client details, resource data, activity logs, and origin groups for efficient CDN management.
+pageDescription: Explore our guide to CDN customer details, resource data, activity logs, and origin groups for efficient CDN management.
 ---
 # CDN section overview

 The CDN section collects information about your customers who use CDN and the resources they utilize.
-It includes the subsections clients, CDN resources, activity logs, and origin groups.
+It includes the subsections Accounts, CDN resources, Activity Logs, and Origin Groups.

-## Clients
+## Customers

 This subsection provides details about customers who have created CDN resources.
 Each entry includes: